hillchoon/netauto/README.md

 ## Introduction
 NETAUTO is a Python3-based network management toolkit designed for scalable campus networks utilizing Juniper Networks equipment.
 It has been tested and validated on JUNOS 21.4 kernel and earlier, along with junos-eznc 2.6.7.
 The toolkit has been successfully deployed on a network comprising more than 300 Juniper Networks hardware components.

-With NETAUTO, computer network administrators can make CLI queries, configuration changes and JUNOS software upgrade on a Juniper campus network,
+NETAUTO empowers network administrators to perform CLI queries, configuration changes, and JUNOS software upgrades on a campus network with:
-1) with one time login;
+1) Single login convenience
-2) with rich commmand line options and switches to manipulate target hosts and CLI commands;
+2) Abundant options for manipulating target hosts and CLI commands
-3) in up to 100 simultaneous SSH sessions
+3) Simultaneous SSH sessions, supporting up to 100 connections.

 # Table of Content
 1. [Introduction](#introduction)